-2.1 2.2 2.3 The in and out degree distribution of the Twitter follower network 4 8 8 3.1 Parallel applications manage three dimensions to achieve performance (left).
-Computation and data need to be mapped to distributed capabilities in a balanced 3.2 way for good performance 11 13 4.1 Computation binding for the baseline convolution filter program: placing all the tasks on a single lane.
-The statically distributed Convolution Filter program spreads computation over N lanes.
-22 23 5.1 Speedup of the UDKVMSR Convolution, PageRank and BFS with static binding based on Keys over the single-thread CPU baseline 33 5.25.3 Speedup of PageRank with static binding based on Keys (left bars), static binding based on data location (middle bars), and dynamic binding based on compute load (right bars) over the single-thread CPU baseline 34 based on data location (middle bars), and dynamic binding based on compute load (right bars) over the single-thread CPU baseline 35
+$2.1 \\ 2.2 \\ 2.3$ The in and out degree distribution of the Twitter follower network The UpDown System connected by the high-performance system network each node has 1 CPU, 32 UpDown accelerators with uniform access to 8 HBM 6 10 stacks 11 3.1 Parallel applications manage three dimensions to achieve performance (left).
+Com- putation and data need to be mapped to distributed capabilities in a balanced 14 3.2 A parallel machine fundamentally has compute and data locations connected by an interconnect.
+14 16 4.1 4.2 Computation binding for the baseline convolution filter program: placing all the tasks on a single lane 26 N lanes.
+28 5.1 Speedup of the UDKVMSR Convolution, PageRank and BFS with static binding based on Keys over the single-thread CPU baseline 43 5.2 Speedup of PageRank with static binding based on Keys (left bars), static binding based on data location (middle bars), and dynamic binding based on compute 5.3 load (right bars) over the single-thread CPU baseline 44 based on data location (middle bars), and dynamic binding based on compute load (right bars) over the single-thread CPU baseline 45